UnkillableDemonKing/Cineplex/README.md

 # Cineplex
-Cineplex website written in .NET and C# for university assignment
+Cineplex website written in .NET and C#